Warren MacKenzie: Later career and life

 MacKenzie married his second wife, Nancy Spitzer (née Stevens), in 1984; it was also a second marriage for Spitzer who had divorced her first husband.
-Spitzer was an administrative assistant in the Studio Arts department at the University of Minnesota from 1977-1980 and assistant to the dean of the College of Liberal Arts from 1980-93.
+Spitzer was an administrative assistant in the Studio Arts department at the University of Minnesota from 1977 to 1980 and assistant to the dean of the College of Liberal Arts from 1980 to 1993.
 She was also a textile artist, producing works that would be featured at galleries and museums throughout the Midwest and, internationally, in Japan, Chile and New Zealand.

 1984 was also the year that the University of Minnesota made MacKenzie a Regents Professor, "the highest honor the University of Minnesota bestows on its faculty."
 MacKenzie retired from teaching at the University of Minnesota in 1990, after teaching for 37 years.
 Upon retirement he became a Regents Professor Emeritus and was subsequently awarded an honorary degree, a doctorate of Humane Letters.

 Until December 2006, MacKenzie housed a 24-hour self-service showroom on his property.
 The showroom operated on the "honor system" which was taken advantage of by people who purchased more than the honor code limit and then resold their purchases online for a profit.